ajsmit/Intro_R_Official/docs/04-workflow.md

   filter(total_length == max(total_length)) # Select row with max total length
 ```

-# Exercise:
+## Exercise

-Using pipes, subset the laminaria data to include regions where the blade thickness is thicker than 5cm and retain only the columns site, region, blade weight and blade thickness.
+Using pipes, subset the laminaria data to include regions where the blade thickness is thicker than 5 cm and retain only the columns site, region, blade weight and blade thickness.

 Now exit RStudio.
 Pretend it is three days later and revisit your analysis.
 Calculate the number of entries at Kommetjie and find the row with the greatest length.
 Do this now.